datacamp/misc-courses-HarvardX-IDS-Mod-1/chapter1.md

 ## 3. Sum and Seq

-Look at the result of typing the following code into R (Run the code from the console):
+Look to the right and see the result of typing the following code into R (Run the code from the console):
 ```{r, eval=FALSE}
 n <- 1000
 x <- seq(1,n)